 Integrity Fellowship – Nepal

-The Integrity Fellowship is the newest and most promising program of the global Integrity Icon Campaign.
+The Integrity Fellowship is the newest project of the global Integrity Icon Campaign.
 It’s a month-long fellowship, where participants are given the opportunity to work with and learn from exceptional and exemplary public servants, highlighted nationwide for their high levels of integrity and accountability in both their personal and professional life.

 Fellows will stay with our Integrity Icons for 30 days and help the Icons develop ideas, practice their work and learn from them.